 Nuts are a satisfying snack, packed with fiber, protein, antioxidants, and essential omega-3 fatty acids.
 Available year-round, a handful of unsalted nuts is an energy-boosting afternoon pick-me-up loaded with vitamins and minerals.
-Research has shown nuts, such as walnuts, can help lower cholesterol, prevent inflammation, and reduce the risk of heart disease.
+Research has shown nuts, such as walnuts, may help lower cholesterol, prevent inflammation, and reduce the risk of heart disease.
 Nuts can be higher in calories which are perfect for those frail senior loved ones who may need an extra dose of calories in a tasty, healthy form.
 And when eaten in moderation, they are a nutritional alternative to salty potato chips or sugary candy.

 Incorporating Nuts into Your Favorite Recipes

 Nuts are a great, on-the-go snack with a long shelf life.
 Keep nuts in your pantry, car, and purse to fight off cravings or hunger pains.
 Nuts are a great addition to many dishes to add a protein punch.
 Sprinkle nuts over a bowl of frozen yogurt or ice cream to make it more satisfying.
 Next time you are creating a sweet confectionary, add nuts to your bread, biscuits, muffins, or cakes.
 If you are making a stir-fry, complete your dish with a sprinkling of peanuts.
 Toast nuts to bring out the flavor and add them to your favorite salad.

 There are many ways that you can incorporate nuts into a healthy diet plan:

 Flour.
 Almond flour is a gluten-free flour alternative and an excellent choice for those on a low carbohydrate diet.
 Made from ground almonds, it’s packed with vitamin E and makes a healthy substitute for white flour.
 Almonds have shown to be a powerhouse when it comes to heart health and blood sugar management.